A condensed Product Design Handbook.........................

 mounting dimensions of standard Airbourne Electronics Enclosures.
 These

-(Aeronautical Radio Inc.) Specification 404A, air transport equipment
+(Aeronautical Radio Inc., bought out by Collins Aerospace.) air transport equipment

 cases and racking.
 For more information plus a little history,